wordswords/dotfiles/README.md

 set your default shell to it, and install the latest version of yarn, the note taking app Joplin's command line interface, the Morgen paid calendar app, the Spotify snap, a lot of vim plugins, and the latest LTS version of node.
-It will also setup an encypted directory under ~/.secure encrypted with your pass phrase with ecrypt.
+It will also setup an encypted directory under `~/.secure` encrypted with your choice of pass phrase with ecrypt.
 It will use this directory to store your Joplin notes just in case you have any sensitive ones.

 # Install